Code of conduct

 Sexual harassment and assualt

-Utah State University takes issues related to sexual harassment and assault very seriously.
-From the USU sexual harassment webpage:
+The University of Georgia takes issues related to sexual harassment and assault very seriously.
+From the UGA non-discrimination and anti-harassment policy webpage:

-Please note that when reporting incidents of sexual assault or harassment, USU offers amnesty for the drug and alcohol student code violations.
+Please note that when reporting incidents of sexual assault or harassment, UGA offers amnesty for the drug and alcohol student code violations.

 The material in this document was inspired by and borrows from the “Bahlai Lab Policies” by Dr. Christie Bahlai and her lab group, used under CC BY 4.0.
 The Rushing Lab policies are licensed under CC BY 4.0 by Dr. Clark Rushing